Ensure Your Meetings Are Efficient

 Your ability to spot the non-verbal signs allows you to spot a blocked person or situation before you lose time or have arguments.

-If the blockage comes from a disagreement about the content, you are in a “responding to an objection” situation.
+If the roadblock comes from a disagreement about the content, you are in a “responding to an objection” situation.

-If the blockage is really about relationships, bring things back into line, taking care to maintain your benevolence by using the techniques of positive communication:
+If the roadblock is really about relationships, bring things back into line, taking care to maintain your benevolence by using the techniques of positive communication:

 “I can see we’re stuck on this point, which is fundamental for our project to move forward.
 I suggest we start again, and I’d like to ask you to listen better/show more tolerance to each other.
 To avoid interruptions, we’re going to let everyone speak for a set time.”

-those who have a need for recognition or human contact that is thwarted elsewhere,
+Have a need for recognition or human contact that they have trouble finding elsewhere.

 You are a leader, not necessarily a manager, and you are powering agile practices within your team.